wachaon/wes/docs/README.en.md

 ## *minitest*

 *minitest* can write simple tests.
-Simple syntax, few assertions Returning to the basic concept from version `0.10.71` , we have reduced the number of types of assertions to three.
+Going back to the basic concept from version `0.10.71` , we reduced the types of assertions to three.

 ### usage